MobiSec-CSE-UTA/SpeechQoE/README.md

 ## Format
 The data is organized into three levels, user_id -> assessment_score -> session_id.
 Especially, the assessment_score is the label for all the speech files under this folder.

- The speech files are represented by raw amplitude and all mute periods have been removed.
+ The speech files are represented by raw amplitude in a csv format and all mute periods have been removed.

 For more details, please refer to our paper.